carerix/Cx-WP-Plugin/README.md

 ## Featured vacancies
 You can find the feature in **Carerix Dashboard→Carerix→Settings→ Technology previews**

 In the Carerix system extra/additional fields can be added to Job orders and Publications.
 The information from these custom fields can be displayed in your vacancies.
-You can also use it as options in a “vacancy-listing search & filter” widget.
+You can also use it as options in a "vacancy-listing search & filter" widget.

 **Use case**
-A nice use case is a “featured/highlighted” vacancy widget to highlight some vacancies.
-Therefore in Carerix you need to create an additional field called “featured on website” (type single checkbox) and attach it to the “Publications entity”.
+A nice use case is a "featured/highlighted" vacancy widget to highlight some vacancies.
+Therefore in Carerix you need to create an additional field called "featured on website" (type single checkbox) and attach it to the “Publications entity”.
 In Carerix, recruiters can tag preferred publications as “Featured on website”.

-The Wordpress developer can create a "Featured vacancies section" based on a “vacancy post loop” restricted to the custom-field “featured on website”.
+The Wordpress developer can create a "Featured vacancies section" based on a “vacancy post loop” restricted to the custom-field "featured on website".

 ## Google for Jobs
 Google for Jobs is an enhanced search functionality from Google.
 It aggregates listings from job boards and vacancy sites and displays them prominently in Google search.

-You need to add “structured job posting data” to have your jobs included to these listings.
+You need to add "structured job posting data" to have your jobs included to these listings.
 This information is invisible, so your job pages are still looking the same.
 When Google is indexing your site, the structured data is recognized and added to Google for Jobs.

 ### Overview
 Adds structured job data to your pages for Google Jobs search integration.